Austen | Retired | Leather Tabs

-These little Leather Tabs are not just fun to add to your notebooks but they also provide several new options for the functionality of your inserts!
-Once installed they allow for easy flipping from section to section and a rustically well matched label for your pages.
-Order one of the pre-written Leather Tab sets for classic use and maybe add in a blank set to spur your creativity!
+Fun to add to your notebooks and provides new options for organizing your inserts!
+Once installed, they allow for easy flipping between sections and label for your pages.
 Use your favorite adhesive to apply the Tabs either following the instructions provided on this page or in your own way.
-No matter how you use them to organize your notebook, you’ll be glad you did.
-Leather Tabs = Organization = Mood Boost
+No matter how you use them, they will help keep your notes organized.

 - Somewhat shiny finish with a medium hand

-- Easily scuffs, dents, and wears its history with pride
+- Easily scratches and wears its history with pride

 - Color and texture will vary between lots